Japan–Ukraine relations: Japan's support for the integrity and sovereignty of Ukraine

-Cooperation against nuclear disasters in Chernobyl and Fukushima
+Cooperation against nuclear disasters

-President Viktor Yushchenko visited in July 2005, where he discussed among other things the Chernobyl clean-up program.
+Ukrainian President Viktor Yushchenko visited in July 2005, where he discussed, among other things, the Chernobyl clean-up program.

-On October 30, 2011, the Japanese government raised the number of workers at the Japanese embassy in Kyiv from 30 to 36, in order to learn more about how Ukraine was dealing with the Chernobyl Nuclear Disaster, as Japan is still in the wake of the Fukushima Daiichi nuclear disaster.
+On October 30, 2011, the Japanese government raised the number of workers at the embassy in Kyiv from 30 to 36, in order to learn more about how Ukraine dealt with the Chernobyl nuclear disaster, as Japan was still in the wake of the Fukushima Daiichi nuclear disaster.

 High level visits

+High-level visits from Ukraine to Japan

 Ukrainian President Leonid Kuchma made a state visit to Japan in March 1995.
 President Viktor Yushchenko subsequently visited in July 2005.
+Viktor Yanukovych also visited Japan in 2011, Petro Poroshenko in 2016 and Volodymyr Zelensky in 2019.
+After the Russian full-scale invasion, President of Ukraine Volodymyr Zelenskyy visited Japan in May 2023 to attend the 49th G7 summit.

+High-level visits from Japan to Ukraine

+Prime Minister of Japan Shinzo Abe visited Ukraine in 2015, held a meeting with Petro Poroshenko.
+Prime Minister Fumio Kishida visited Ukraine in March 2023.